 Each April in Clarendon County, Mother Nature puts on a show that's hard to beat.
 Azalea, wisteria, iris, tulips, geranium, roses, gladiola and more are in full bloom, making Clarendon County a visual treasure.

-The festival weekend will kick off on Friday, April 20, 2018, with a Street Dance and carnival rides.
-Several vendors will be in the area with children's games and food.
+The festival weekend kicked off on Friday, April 20, 2018, with a Street Dance featuring the band, Flashback.
+Several vendors were in the area with children's games and food. .

-For additional information, please contact the Clarendon County Chamber of Commerce.
+For any additional information or questions, please contact the Clarendon County Chamber of Commerce.